publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schVIII/ptA/m__us_usc_t50_s2783.md

         (1) __Remedy__

-            The remedy against the United States provided by sections 1346(b) and 2672 of title 28, by the Act of March 9, 1920 (46 U.S.C.
-App.
-741–752), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  or by the Act of March 3, 1925 (46 U.S.C.
-App.
-781–790), <sup>\[1\]</sup>  as appropriate, for injury, loss of property, personal injury, or death shall apply to any civil action for injury, loss of property, personal injury, or death due to exposure to radiation based on acts or omissions by a contractor in carrying out an atomic weapons testing program under a contract with the United States.
+            The remedy against the United States provided by sections 1346(b) and 2672 of title 28, or by chapter 309 or 311 of title 46, as appropriate, for injury, loss of property, personal injury, or death shall apply to any civil action for injury, loss of property, personal injury, or death due to exposure to radiation based on acts or omissions by a contractor in carrying out an atomic weapons testing program under a contract with the United States.

         (2) __Exclusivity__